utarwyn/discord-tictactoe/README.md

 The bot works **out-of-the-box**.
 Otherwise if you want to configure it, check the file `config.example.json` in the config folder.
 Create a file called `config.json` to change default options.

+> :warning: Check that your Discord bot has these permissions in all channels where games can be played:\
+> *"Add reactions", "Manage messages", "Read message history", "Send messages", "View channel"*

 Running via Docker
 ------------